[Summer of Decluttering] How to Choose a Long-Lasting USB-C Cable (September 2021 Edition) [Summer in Japan]

 I think this is the most common pattern.

-When using it with a smartphone, the smartphone has USB-C, but the power supply is USB-A.
+When using it with a smartphone, the smartphone side has a USB-C port, but the power supply side has a USB-A port.

-In this case, it is often usable in the same environment as before, so it is convenient to have one.
+In this case, it can often be used in existing environments, so it's convenient to have one on hand.

 USB-C and USB-C Pattern

-Since both the charging and power supply sides are USB-C, there is no need to worry about the orientation of the cable, but since the power supply side must also be USB-C, chargers from the micro USB era will almost never work and you will need to buy a new one.
+Since both the charging and power supply ends are USB-C, you don't need to worry about the cable's orientation.
+However, because the power supply end also needs to be USB-C, most chargers from the micro USB era are unusable and will require a replacement.

 Most modern PCs come equipped with USB-C connectors, and many laptops are also capable of charging, so if yours is compatible, you could make the full switch